cjh4232/Projects/README.md

 # Personal_Projects

-All projects not related to a job
+All projects found here are unrelated to a job and have been completed in my own free time